South Central Area: Ballyfermot People’s Park

 March 2021 – March 2022

-Sculpture Dublin is excited to be partnering with Ballyfermot College of Further Education on a community engagement project related to Breda Marron’s new commission.
+Sculpture Dublin partnered with Ballyfermot College of Further Education on a community engagement project related to Breda Marron’s new commission.
 BCFE students met with local pigeon fanciers and members of the Ballyfermot Adults Learning Together group and got an insight into the world of pigeon breeding and racing.
 The illustration and animation students are creating a series of visual artworks, inspired by this interaction, which will be showcased in the Civic Centre in early 2022.

 Ballyfermot Pigeon Fancier, Thomas Daniel, showing one of his pigeons to the BCFE students.